wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 math: true
 ---

+I recently came across a paper by Donald E. Knuth and it struck me as fun.

+In this paper, Knuth shares two programs which he had to write while he was working on TeX (a typesetting program).

+The first program converts decimal fraction to an integer multiple of 2^-16 and he shares that he finds it easy to proof this is correct (he calls this program P1 in the paper).

+The second program converts the other way, given an integer _n_, where _n_ is in the range 0 < n < 2^16 it finds a decimal fraction and it's the correctness of this program which isn't straightforward (he calls this program P2).
+How
+Knuth uses invariants and how he proves the correctness of this program is fascinating and beautiful.
+I'll talk about these two programs below one by one.

+Before I do that, a few words about the book.

-I accidentlly stumbled upon this book "Beauty is our business, A birthday Salute to Edsger W. Dijkstra" edited by W.H.J Feijen et al. This book is a tribute by his friends and colleagues who were influenced by Dijkstra's work.
+The book is titled "Beauty is our business, A birthday Salute to Edsger W. Dijkstra" edited by W.H.J Feijen et al and it's a tribute by his friends and colleagues who were influenced by Dijkstra's work.

-In the preface in another paragraph down below the previous one, it says, "In the end, on Dijkstra's fifty-ninth birthday, we asked fifty-odd friends and colleages of his to contribute to this birthday salute.
+In the preface of the book, it says: "In the end, on Dijkstra's fifty-ninth birthday, we asked fifty-odd friends and colleages of his to contribute to this birthday salute.
 We requested mainly technical contributions, and we asked that they be relatively short.
 Fifty-odd authors responded, and we are proud to place their contributions before Edsger Dijistra."

 The preface also shares a quote by Dijkstra that inspired the book's title.
-That Dijkstra's quote is worth sharing: "...when we recognize the battle against chaos, mess, and unmastered complexity as one of computing science's major callings, we must that 'Beauty is our business.'"
+That Dijkstra's quote is worth sharing: "...when we recognize the battle against chaos, mess, and unmastered complexity as one of computing science's major callings, we must admit that 'Beauty is our business.'"

-So after buying the book, I was skimming through table of contents and I came across an contribution by Donald E. Knuth titled "A simple program  whose proof isn't."
-I thought it would be fun and it sure was.

-In this contribution, Knuth shares two programs which he had to write while he was working on TeX (a typesetting program).

-The first program converts decimal fraction to fixed-point binary and he shares that he finds it easy to proof this is correct (he calls this program P1 in the paper).

-The second program converts the other way, given an integer _n_, it finds a decimal fraction and it's the correctness of this program which isn't straightforward (he calls this program P2).

-Let's talk about these one by one.
+Reading this contribution by Knuth has been not only educational but also enlightening.
+Let's talk about these two programs that Knuth talks about in his paper one by one with one caveat.
+I wish I was so mathematically sophisticated that reading Knuth was a breeze.
+I feel my mathematical background is inadequate and there is so much I neeed to learn.
+Nonetheless, I tried to unpack his paper and found it enlightening and thought I should write about it and share my understanding of it.
+I am a human and I can make mistakes so please if you find any please email me and I'll be happy to correct it.

-## Convert decimal fraction to fixed-point binary
+## Convert decimal fraction to integer multiples of 2^-16

-TeX works with integer multiples of 2^-16 so Knuth had to write a routine to convert 0.d1d2...dk to nearest possible binary fraction.
+TeX works with integer multiples of 2^-16 so Knuth had to write a routine to convert 0.d1d2...dk to nearest integer multiple of 2^-16.
+That is, for example, given an input `0.12408`, we get `8132` in output.

 It's fascinating how Knuth developed this program.
 Here is some detail as given in the paper.

-Since ee need to find the nearest integer multiple of 2^-16, so Knuth says we can round the quantity:
+Since we need to find the nearest integer multiple of 2^-16, so Knuth says we can round the quantity:

 $$
 2^{16} \sum_{j=1}^k \frac{d_j}{10^j}